FAQ & Documentation

-Technical reference for the ZeroThink Sovereign Architecture.
-Integrated multi-provider routing, Oracle analysis, large code ingest, and the new cross-platform CLI stack.
+Plain-language answers and technical reference for the ZeroThink Sovereign Architecture.
+Multi-provider routing, Oracle analysis, Pro-only Quantum lane, $AI holder access, no-token local library context, large code ingest, and the cross-platform CLI stack.

 Access Tiers